Direct and Re-Direct Examination

 Moreover, witness statements should be viewed as part of, or as a means to conduct, direct examination, even if they are in writing.
 To a large extent, the same concerns should govern the preparation of witness statements and direct examination.

-Doak Bishop, ‘Towards a Harmonized Approach to Advocacy in International Arbitration’ in The Art of Advocacy in International Arbitration (Doak Bishop, Edward G Kehoe, eds.), p.
+R Doak Bishop, ‘Toward a Harmonized Approach to Advocacy in International Arbitration’, in R Doak Bishop and E G Kehoe (eds), The Art of Advocacy in International Arbitration (Juris, 2004), Chapter 15], p.
 480.

-International Bar Association [IBA], Rules on the Taking of Evidence in International Arbitration (2010), Article 8, Paragraph 4; see Commentary on the revised text of the 2010 IBA Rules on the Taking of Evidence in International Arbitration, p.
-24 (available at www.ibanet.org/Publications/publications_IBA_guides_and_free_materials.aspx).
+International Bar Association (IBA), Rules on the Taking of Evidence in International Arbitration (2010), Article 8, Paragraph 4; see Commentary on the revised text of the 2010 IBA Rules on the Taking of Evidence in International Arbitration, p.
+24, www.ibanet.org/Publications/publications_IBA_guides_and_free_materials.aspx).

-GAR Live Stockholm, 15 April 2016, ‘Should witness statements be abolished?’: Christer Danielsson, alongside John Fellas, arguing the motion for the abolition of the current automatic use of witness statements (see http://globalarbitrationreview.com/news/article/35232/should-witness-statements-be-abolished).
+D Thomson, GAR Live Stockholm ‘Should witness statements be abolished?’, Global Arbitration Review, 15 April 2016: Christer Danielsson, alongside John Fellas, arguing the motion for the abolition of the current automatic use of witness statements; see http://globalarbitrationreview.com/news/article/35232/should-witness-statements-be-abolished.

 ibid., arguments put by John Fellas.

-R Harbest, ‘Direct Examination’ in A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International, 2015), p.
+R Harbst, ‘Direct Examination’, in A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International, 2015), p.
 49.

-See Nigel Blackaby, ‘Direct and Re-Direct Examination of Witnesses’ in The Art of Advocacy in International Arbitration, (Doak Bishop, Edward G Kehoe, eds.)
-(Juris, 2010), Chapter 15, p.
+See N Blackaby, ‘Direct and Re-Direct Examination of Witnesses’, in R Doak Bishop and E G Kehoe (eds), The Art of Advocacy in International Arbitration, Second edition (Juris, 2010), Chapter 15, p.
 392.

-R Harbest, ‘Preparing the Witness’ in A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International, 2015) p.
+R Harbst, ‘Preparing the Witness’, in A Counsel’s Guide to Examining and Preparing Witnesses in International Arbitration (Kluwer Law International, 2015), p.
 178.